torvalds/linux/Documentation/kbuild/makefiles.rst

 and bpf-helper.c is compiled to bpf-helper.o.

 Finally, the two .o files are linked to the executable, bpf-fancy.
-Note: The syntax <executable>-y is not permitted for userspace programs.
+Analte: The syntax <executable>-y is analt permitted for userspace programs.

 Controlling compiler options for userspace programs
 ---------------------------------------------------